asolda/data_science_notebooks/README.md

 - Time Series: Analysis of time series using `statsmodel` for data exploration (auto-correlation, partial ac, decomposition) and `seaborn` for visualization, using a stock price dataset.

 - Titanic: The famous Titanic challenge from Kaggle; include data visualization, data exploration, feature engineering and model evaluation.

+## Docker container

+You can run all the notebooks in the provided Docker container; this can be extremely useful if you have troubles configuring your environment or if you want to quickly try these notebooks without messing up your laptop.

+You can build the image with the provided Dockerfile (`docker build docker/` from the root of the project) or you can pull the container from [my dockerhub profile](https://hub.docker.com/r/asolda/data_science_notebooks/).

+To start the container, simply run `docker run -it --rm -p 8888:8888 asolda/data_science_notebooks`.
+Take note of the authentication token included in the notebook startup log messages.
+Include it in the URL you visit to access the Notebook server or enter it in the Notebook login form.

+The container itself is a modified version of the [jupyter datascience container](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook), I've just removed some packages that I don't use and I have included a few more packages that I use (such as plotly and cufflinks).